5jt/dyalog-cookbook/manuscript/13_help.md

 ![A help page in the editor](images/13_EditMarkdown.jpg)

 This is the definition of the help page in Markdown.
-(If you don't know what Markdown is please read both the Markdown article on Wikipedia [^markdown] and `Markdown2Help`'s own help file.
-The time will be a good investment in any case because these days Markdown is used pretty much everywhere)
+If you don't know what Markdown is please read both the Markdown article on Wikipedia [^markdown] and `Markdown2Help`'s own help file.
+The time will be a good investment in any case because these days Markdown is used pretty much everywhere.

 Notes: